 Q: Now that tax season is over, what documents should I keep, and which can I throw away?

 A: According to the IRS, you should keep a copy of your tax returns and all return-related, substantiating documents.
-If your returns are selected for audit, the IRS typically will ask to review your wage and other income statements, plus receipts for qualifying expenses.
+If your returns are selected for audit, the IRS typically will ask to review your wage and other income statements, plus receipts and logs or schedules for qualifying expenses.

 Q: How long do I need to keep my tax records?

-A: Most taxpayers only need to keep tax returns and associated return-related records going back three years, according to Jennifer Jenkins, IRS spokesperson in Columbus.
-You should consider holding some documents, including records relating to real estate, stock transactions, retirement accounts and business or rental property, a little longer.
-These can help establish cost basis and gain or loss, which you may need to determine gross income in future years.
+A: Most taxpayers only need to keep tax returns and associated return-related records going back three tax years, according to Jennifer Jenkins, IRS spokesperson in Columbus.
+You should hold some documents, including records relating to real estate, stock transactions, retirement accounts and business or rental property, a while longer.
+These records can help establish cost basis and gain or loss, which you may need to determine gross income in future years.

 Q: What kinds of records are considered “tax records”?A: